vivjd/Squiz/README.md

 Members: Vivian Deng, Jaehyeong Jang, Min Tun Myo, Emily Shen

 ## Problem Domain
+As university students, studying plays a large part in our daily lives and remains a crucial component of our academic career.
+Although there is a wide variety of studying available apps, we want to create a study tailored to university students, and if able, specifically for University of Toronto students.

+A large part of our learning stems from attending lectures and self-revision of these materials.
+We believe that note-taking and self-assessment are the major tools used by current students to increase their understanding of course materials.
+These tasks seem trivial but are rather crucial for our learning in many areas, and the experience can be enhanced with an application.

+The primary learning platform at the University of Toronto is Quercus (also known as Canvas), where course materials can be accessed via a web browser or mobile application.
+This makes Quercus an important part of our learning career.
+However, this system is relatively isolated and not integrated with other learning tools we may have.
+We often create our own calendar of assignment deadlines and important dates (in Google, Outlook, etc.) that is time inefficient and error-prone.
+We plan on integrating this into our application, so students can easily access course materials from our studying application, which can increase their efficiency.

 ## Description
 This study program will be a combination of multiple different productivity tools we have right now.
 Features we plan on implementing: